Skip to Content

 The Carolina Squat is an off-road racing mod for trucks.
 It involves raising the front part of the truck and lowering the back.
 This creates a huge rake.
 It may allow truck owners to fit the biggest tires and wheels, but there are many disadvantages to this mod.

-READ ALSO: How Does a Food Truck Work?
+READ ALSO: How Much Does a Truck Frame Weigh?

 Squatted trucks have been popular for about 5 years, but their origins are still debated.
 Some people attribute this trend to the Baja Racing Circuit, which raised the front part of the trucks to improve landing after jumps and prevent nosediving.
 Squat kits have since spread across the automotive industry and are available to any driver who wants to make their truck look unique.
 Others believe the modifications are not worth it.